Sunak set for coronation as new PM after Johnson pulls out of Tory leadership race

 On two successive days, his supporters were reduced to briefing that they had the necessary 100 nominations for a bid, but were unable to name at least 40 of the supposed backers.

-Johnson picked up endorsements from cabinet ministers including Jacob Rees-Mogg, James Cleverly and Nadhim Zahawi – the latter just 108 days after writing a letter calling on him to quit as PM.
+Mr Johnson picked up endorsements from cabinet ministers including Jacob Rees-Mogg, James Cleverly and Nadhim Zahawi – the latter just 108 days after writing a letter calling on him to quit as PM.

-But his comeback bid was fatally holed by the announcements of totemic right-wing figures like Suella Braverman, David Frost – Johnson’s Brexit negotiator – and Steve Baker that they were backing Sunak.
+But his comeback bid was fatally holed by the announcements of totemic right-wing figures like Suella Braverman, Lord Frost – Mr Johnson’s Brexit negotiator – and Steve Baker, that they were backing Mr Sunak.

-Baker warned that a second Johnson premiership would be a "guaranteed disaster" and would collapse before the year was out due to the upcoming contempt inquiry into the former PM’s alleged lies over Partygate.
+Mr Baker warned that a second Johnson premiership would be a "guaranteed disaster" and would collapse before the year was out due to the upcoming contempt inquiry into the former PM’s alleged lies over Partygate.

-He urged Mr Johnson to wait until after the conclusion of the Privileges Committee probe before attempting a return to the political frontline.
+He urged Mr Johnson to wait until after the conclusion of the Privileges Committee investigation before attempting a return to the political frontline.

+And hours before Mr Johnson pulled out, senior Tory backbencher Andrew Murrison told The Independent: “For the sake of party unity, Boris needs to understand that the game is up and now is not his time.”

-Polling guru Prof Sir John Curtice told The Independent that Johnson’s election-winning ability – the main plank of his supporters’ case for a second premiership – is no longer the golddust it was in 2019.
+Polling guru Prof Sir John Curtice told The Independent that Mr Johnson’s election-winning ability – the main plank of his supporters’ case for a second premiership – is no longer the golddust it was in 2019.

 In a sign that Mr Sunak now enjoys a clear run to the Conservative leadership, Johnson backer Nadhim Zahawi immediately announced he had switched his allegiance to the former chancellor.

-“A day is a long time in politics,” said Zahawi.
+“A day is a long time in politics,” said Mr Zahawi, to widespread mockery from opposition MPs on Twitter.
 “Given today’s news, it’s clear that we should turn to Rishi Sunak to become our next prime minister.

 “Rishi is immensely talented, will command a strong majority in the parliamentary Conservative Party, and will have my full support and loyalty.”

-But Liberal Democrat deputy leader Daisy Cooper said the former PM’s withdrawal was “a humiliating climbdown for Johnson and all the Conservative MPs who wanted to put him back in Number 10 after he lied and broke the law”.

-Earlier, Mr Baker had warned that a second Johnson premiership would last only months, due to the Privileges Committee investigation into potentially contempt of parliament over alleged lies he told about lockdown-breaching parties in Downing Street.
+Earlier, Mr Baker had warned that a second Johnson premiership would last only months, due to the Privileges Committee investigation over alleged lies he told about lockdown-breaching parties in Downing Street.

 The committee will start televised hearings within weeks, and Mr Johnson will be forced to give evidence.
 A negative verdict could lead to him being suspended from parliament and facing a recall by-election which he could not be confident of winning in his constituency of Uxbridge and South Ruislip.